emmo-repo/EMMO/README.md

   </a>
 </p>

-EMMO is a multidisciplinary effort to develop a standard representational framework (the ontology) for applied sciences.
+EMMO results from a multidisciplinary effort to develop a standard representational framework  that is consistent with scientific principles and methodologies.
 It is based on physics, analytical philosophy and information and communication technologies.
-It has been instigated by materials science to provide a framework for knowledge capture that is consistent with scientific principles and methodologies.
+EMMO provides a framework for knowledge capture and interoperability in applied science and engineering, especially materials science and manufacturing.
-It is released under a Creative Commons [CC BY 4.0](LICENSE.md) license.
+It is released under a Creative Commons CC BY 4.0 license.

 ## EMMO resources

 * [EMMO Wiki] - documentation
-* [Publication list] - EMMO-related publications
+* [Publication list] - EMMO-related publication list maintained by EMMC
 * [EMMO reference index] - all classes and properties
 * [Usage tips] - how to work with EMMO using Protégé
-* [EMMO name and logo] - some notes about teh name
+* [EMMO name and logo] - some notes about the name

 ## EMMO structure
-This repository contain the EMMO top- and middle level ontologies, constituting the core of EMMO.
+This repository contains the EMMO top- and middle level ontologies, constituting the core of EMMO.
-The EMMO top-level ontology is sub-divided into the fundamental [mereocausality] level and the perspective level, in which the world is described from a set of different perspectives.
+The EMMO top-level ontology is consists of the fundamental mereocausality level and the perspective level, which supports a pluralistic representation of the world.

-The EMMO middle-level ontology is sub-divided into a reference level, which combines perspectives, and a discipline level, providing a common foundation for different disciplines.
+The EMMO middle-level ontology consists of the reference level, which includes the full standard model of physics and the representation of data and information, and the discipline level, providing a common foundation for different disciplines including metrology, materials and manufacturing.
-Each sub-level are implemented in a set of interdependent modules as illustrated in the figure below.
+Each level is implemented in a set of interdependent modules as illustrated in the figure below.
 A more detailed figure including all the modules can be found [here](doc/figs/EMMO-structure.png).

 <table>
   <tr>